Posted in Felonies on June 22, 2017

 The defendant will likely have to register as a sex offender in Arizona for the rest of his or her life.
 Those who have a prior record of sexual assault may face between 21 and 28 years in prison if convicted.
 An additional three years may be added to any sentence if a person used a date rape drug.
 If intentional injury is inflicted on a victim, an individual may face a sentence of 25 years to life in prison.

 A person who is facing a rape or sexual assault charge could be facing many years in prison if convicted.
 Simply being charged could also cause negative professional or social consequences.
-Therefore, it may be a good idea to talk to a criminal defense lawyer who may be able to cast doubt on the charge.
+Therefore, it may be a good idea to talk to a Glendale criminal lawyer who may be able to cast doubt on the charge.
 This may be done by challenging physical evidence or pointing out inconsistencies in witness testimony.